daniele-benedetto/strapi-plugin-json-gui/README.md

-# Strapi plugin json-gui
+# Strapi Plugin Json Gui

-A custom Strapi field for managing complex JSON through an intuitive graphical user interface.
+A custom Strapi field designed for managing complex JSON structures through an intuitive graphical user interface.

 ## Installation

-To install this plugin, you need to add an NPM dependency to your Strapi application:
+To install this plugin, add an NPM dependency to your Strapi application:

 ```
 # Using Yarn